 After confirming that your waitlisted school is a top choice, the first step is to accept your waitlist position.
 Students can either accept their position to continue being considered throughout the application cycle or reject their position to be taken out of the running for available spots.

-The next step to take is to inform the admissions committee you’re still highly interested in attending their school!
+The next step is to inform the admissions committee you’re still highly interested in attending their school!
 This may be through a formal letter of continued interest or an email to the admissions office.

 Look into what the normal procedure is for expressing continued interest, and take the time to draft a strong letter or email.